Transform Your Workplace

 - create a culture of high workplace morale leading to reduced turnover

 On the Eastern Shore of Maryland, the unemployment rate for people with disabilities is two times higher than those without disabilities.

-The Eastern Shore Business Leadership Network’s vision is to increase the employment rate of people with disabilities and their accessibility to the consumer market on the Delmarva Peninsula.
+The Salisbury Area Chamber’s Ticket to work program’s vision is to increase the employment rate of people with disabilities and their accessibility to the consumer market on the Delmarva Peninsula.